-A party performs a contract in good faith when (his) (her) (its) actions are consistent with the agreed common purpose and with the reasonable expectations of the parties.
+A party performs a contract in good faith when (insert applicable pronoun) actions are consistent with the agreed common purpose and with the reasonable expectations of the parties.
 The duty of good faith and fair dealing is breached when a party acts contrary to that agreed common purpose and the parties' reasonable expectations.